Are you starting a career in music? Do you want to do some voice-over work for video games? Planning on creating your own podcast?

 - Low latency: If monitoring latency is a concern, you wouldn’t have much trouble with this one.
 Both the input and output ports offer ultra-low latency.

-- Seamless integration: All you need to do is plug your device in, and the inputs and outputs appear immediately—no drivers required for Mac OS X.
+- Seamless integration: All you need to do is plug your device in, and the inputs and outputs appear immediately—no drivers are required for Mac OS X.

 - 3-year warranty and after-sale services.
 Unlike most companies, Behringer offers a generous warranty period and all-around after-sale services.